PrincetonUniversity/PsyNeuLink/branch/devel/_sources/UserGuide.txt

 (`States <State>` and `Functions <Function>`), that are described in the section below on `Components <User_Guide_Components>`.
 The other primary type of object, `Composition`, has two primary types:
 `Processes <Process>` and `Systems <System>` that allow Compositions of different degrees of size and complexity to be created.
-These are described in the section below on `Compositions <User_Guide_Compnents>`.
+These are described in the section below on `Compositions <User_Guide_Components>`.
 In each case, examples are provided that illustrate how these objects are implemented, and that parallel those used in the interactive `Tutorial <LINK>`.